-Cleanse: Sunshine Dew Cleansing Oil - this will gently emulsify impurities, while keeping the skin’s barrier intact.
+Cleanse: Sunshine Dew Cleansing Oil will gently emulsify impurities while keeping the skin's barrier intact.
 Use twice if wearing makeup.
-You may want to skip cleansing in the mornings, too, if your skin feels too sensitive.
-This will allow your skin’s barrier to repair naturally.
+You may want to skip cleansing in the mornings if your skin feels too sensitive.
+This will allow your skin's barrier to repair naturally.

-Treat: Hyaluronic Acid Skin Soothing Serum - using a soothing serum that’s brimming with hydrators and skin protectants will strengthen and reinforce the skin’s barrier.
+Treat: Hyaluronic Acid Skin Soothing Serum - using a soothing serum brimming with skin-hydrators and protectants will strengthen and reinforce the skin's barrier.

 Moisturize: Illume Radiance Enhancing Moisturizer - protect irritated and sensitive skin with a deeply nourishing moisturizer that contains reparative and antioxidant-rich botanicals.